FAA Building and

 Air Traffic Control

-The 277-foot control tower is uniquely designed to service LAX’s four parallel runways.
-Individual local control and ground controllers handle their duties for each of the four runways.
+The 277-foot-tall air traffic control tower is uniquely designed to service LAX’s four parallel runways.
+Federal Aviation Administration employees control the air space above LAX and ground controllers handle their duties for each of the four runways.
 Clearance delivery, flight data and gate-hold positions are operated from the central position of the tower cab.

 Coast Guard Facilities